Favourphp/Favourphp/README.md

 ## :sassy_man:  About me
 - :technologist: I am a `Backend Developer`
-- :school: I am also a `Computer Engineering Student` at  Enugu State University of Science and Technology
+- :school: I am also a Graduate of `Computer Engineering` at  Enugu State University of Science and Technology
 - :technologist: I love using Software as a solution for every `Problem`
 - 📝 I have a strong foundation and interest in `Software Engineering` and `Web developement`
 - :student: I’m currently learning: `Nodejs`, `Backend development`, `Database Management` and `Software Engineering`